-She also recommends this classic long-wearing foundation from Make Up For Ever.
+Blum also recommends this long-wearing foundation from Make Up For Ever.
 "Ultra HD Invisible Cover Foundation is my jam as a makeup artist working in film and TV, and it works great on oily skin or skin that can get oily under hot lights," she says.
-"I can create medium to full coverage that's undetectable, even in 4K, and offers a natural skin finish.
-I also often use it for my own face as I like to look fresh, not made up and have oily skin.
-It never feels greasy, doesn't pool in my T-zone or settle into my pores.
-Plus, with 40 shades available, anyone can find their perfect match."
+"I can create medium to full coverage that's undetectable, even in 4K, and offers a natural skin finish."
+Blum also uses this foundation on herself when she wants her oily skin to look "fresh, not made up."
+She adds, "It never feels greasy, doesn't pool in my T-zone, or settle into my pores.
+Plus, with 50 shades available, anyone can find their perfect match."

 If you're in the market for a budget-friendly foundation, Blum says you can't go wrong with Revlon's ColorStay Foundation.
 "It is super affordable, oil-free, and transfer-resistant while giving medium to full coverage," she explains.
 "It has salicylic acid, which helps control oil, and even SPF 15, so you get sun protection too."
 Just be sure you avoid wearing this foundation when you're going to take photos.
 "Its active ingredient is titanium dioxide, which causes a flashback, the annoying white cast that shows up in photos," Blum says.

 "It has a liquid to powder formula, so it absorbs oils and evens out skin tone.
 It does look like you have makeup on, but you won't need powder or blotting papers, so you can put it on in the morning and go all day," says Blum.
 Kaolinite clay found in this vegan and paraben-free formula helps keep oil at bay, so you look glowy, not greasy throughout the day.